1.IMPORTANT INFORMATION AND WHO WE ARE

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Paul Davidson of FLIGHT DELAY PAY is the controller and responsible for your personal data.
+Paul Davidson of APSL is the controller and responsible for your personal data.